-Pallet flow rack can drastically reduce the labor required to pick pallets, because a forklift is only needed for initial loading of the pallets as well as final unloading.
+A pallet flow rack can drastically reduce the labor required to pick pallets because a forklift is only needed for the initial loading of the pallets as well as final unloading.
 With static racks, forklifts must travel further down aisles and often must spend time rearranging inventory to access the correct items.

 When a large number of pallets with a single product SKU are routinely loaded into trucks, locating the pallet flow rack near the loading dock can also minimize the distance that forklifts travel to as little as 20 feet each way, which speeds material handling.
 Even pallets with varied SKUs that are being shipped to the same location can be located near each other to further speed truck loading.

 Although the concept of a pallet flow rack may seem straightforward, installing a system that optimally meets a specific warehouse’s requirements takes some planning and collaboration with the vendor.

 Many people think you can take pallet flow rack components off the shelf and ship them out the door.
 But, it must be designed to accommodate your specific requirements: pallet types, pallet weights, forklift capacity, facility layout, and any other restrictions.
 Some racking distributors are willing to supply a price quote without fully understanding the requirements of the application.
 Not every vendor asks questions to find out what the user needs.